chbrown/http-enhanced/README.md

 My [wrappers](https://github.com/chbrown/wrappers) library was a bit over the top.

-This is meant to be thinner, just a few helpers for the very simply `req` / `res` that Node.js's [`http`](http://nodejs.org/api/http.html) API provides.
+This is meant to be thinner, just a few helpers for the very simple `req` / `res` that Node.js's [`http`](http://nodejs.org/api/http.html) API provides.

-However, if you don't call any of the methods, nothing changes.
+If you don't call any of the methods, nothing changes.
 You'll just have some extra prototype methods lying around that never did anything.

 ## Install